Divyagupta004dg/CMOS_INVERTER_PROJECT/README.md

 <img width="690" height="454" alt="image" src="https://github.com/user-attachments/assets/11693fde-5299-4e34-a235-31540aa03734" />

-## 4. Vgs and Vds of NMOS and PMOS
+## 4. Vgs and Vds of NMOS and PMOS OR Vdsn vs vin plot

 we can probe transistor internal voltages to study operation regions:

 Graph	Looks Like	Why

 **`** Vds_n vs Vin	|   Same as VTC	    |       Vds_n = Vout, drops from VDD to 0 as Vin increases

 **`** Vgs_n vs Vin	| Straight diagonal	|       Vgs_n = Vin, because gate is driven by Vin and source is 0 V